 Somewhere along the way, Matt was briefly married, but now he seems content to do manly things, playing soldier, bedding various “ladies” and cleaning his guns.

-He isn't so much politically incorrect, as just a plain out-dated and proudly out-of-touch, suspicious of almost anything post-1950 or so.
-He claims to have been a professor of English, yet he boasts of all the books he hasn't read.
-Women seem to be drawn to him, but he seems to have little use for them (beyond sex) or even respect for them --he collects photos of the various "ladies" he's slept with.
-He refers to other people as "civilians, and has this annoying habit of referring to himself in the third person.
-What's that about?
+He isn’t so much politically incorrect, as just a plain out-dated and proudly out-of-touch, suspicious of almost anything post-1950 or so.
+He also seems a little out of focus as a character.
+Like, he claims to have been a professor of English, yet he boasts of all the books he hasn’t read.
+Women seem to be drawn to him, but he seems to have little use for them (beyond sex) or even display much respect for them –he collects photos of the various “ladies” he’s slept with.
+He refers to other people as “civilians,” and has this annoying habit of referring to himself in the third person.
+What’s that about?

-Me, I find there's something vaguely adolescent about the books, but an awful lot of people seem to enjoy his rootin'-tootin' two-fisted adventures, full of big booms and shoot'em ups.
+Me, I find there’s something vaguely cheesy about the books, but an awful lot of people seem to enjoy his rootin’-tootin’ two-fisted adventures, full of big booms and shoot’em ups (and the original illustrated covers had a nice pulpy feel to them).
 So what do I know?

 Robert J. Ray has taught college literature, writing and tennis.
-Besides the five Matt Murdock novels and sveral other thrillers, he is the author of two writing guides, The Weekend Novelist and The Weekend Novelist Writes a Mystery (with Jack Remick).
+His first novel, Cage of Mirrors (1980) featuring Texas private eye Clayton Yankee Taggart, failed to set the world on fire, but his subsequent Matt Murdockseries was much more successful.
+Ray is also the author of two writing guides, The Weekend Novelist (1994) and with Jack Remick The Weekend Novelist Writes a Mystery (1998).